gulpsome/gulp-npm-test/README.md

 })
 ```

+In the above example if `testsRe` isn't set -- all tests will be run each time,
+no matter which file triggers the test call.

 The test task can take a glob / path to a specific test with a `-t` or `--test`,
 though you probably need to set the test `testCmd` option, and use a framework
 that would be ok with it: